 A crucial step in building your dream sales development team is to test their skills with a practical task.

 What you want from your SDRs in this portion is a high level of clarity, persuasion, and great attention to detail.

-Since emails and voicemail tend to be SDRs’ preferred form of communication, use these two tasks to narrow down your choice:
+Since emails and voicemail tend to be SDRs’ preferred forms of communication, use the following two tasks to narrow down your choice:

-Instructions: Have them conduct research of the company and find the decision-maker you can contact, draft a personalized email to them, use a simple and effective subject line, then add a clear CTA to book a phone call with this person.
+Have them research the company and find the decision-maker, draft a personalized email to them, use a simple and effective subject line, then add a clear CTA to book a phone call with this person.